othomantegazza/quarto-d3-example/README.md

 # Content

-A Quarto project starter for the workshop in [Data Visualization for Scientists](https://github.com/othomantegazza/dataviz-for-scientists-slides/).
+A basic example of using bare D3 in a quarto notebook (no observableJS), for the class in [Data Visualization for Scientists](https://github.com/othomantegazza/dataviz-for-scientists-slides/).

 # Use